blowfishpro/B9-Aerospace/README.md

 Wings and control surfaces you can scale and reshape in the VAB/SPH.

 Give your plane the wings you imaged, or make the winglets on your rocket just right. [forum](http://forum.kerbalspaceprogram.com/threads/29862)

+## Protractor Continued

+A classic mod that does one thing and does it right - calculates the optimum departure angles for your interplanetary transfers. [forums](http://forum.kerbalspaceprogram.com/threads/83173)

+## Raster Prop Monitor

+Impressive Multi-function displays for IVA cockpit views.

+Makes IVA-only piloting possible.
+Supports many major mods as well as Squad and B9 cockpits. [forum](http://forum.kerbalspaceprogram.com/threads/57603)

 ## RCS Build Aid